-These days, people who start a retail business are faced with two major options for selling their products: online vs. offline.
+These days, people who start a retail business are faced with two major options for selling their products: online retail VS offline retail.
 Most entrepreneurs choose to balance between the both for maximum advantages, but it helps to study them in detail from a marketing perspective.
 Although online stores are not a physical place, considering their use is part of product placements (from 4P marketing mix).

 This is obviously the more recent location for retail sales, beginning only after the advent of the internet.
 Online sales are seeing an increase lately, especially during the pandemic year.
 There are several ways to sell products online, both directly and indirectly.